Click here to view current documentation about this feature.

 - View a list of products and maintain records based on the value you selected.

 - Useful when making Dashboard Applications.

 To create a SmartLink application, you will need (at least) two applications: The calling application and the receiving application.
 While it may seem backwards, you should always create the receiving application first, then create the calling application last.

-- When your SmartLink calls the receiving application, it will examine what dimension fields of the receiving application.
-Only fields that are dimension keys in the receiving application will be passed.
+- When your SmartLink calls the receiving application, it will examine what fields the receiving application is sequenced by.
+Only fields that are sequenced keys in the receiving application will be passed.

-- Be sure to include Dimension keys that exist in both applications.
+- Be sure to include Sequence keys that exist in both applications.
 If they have different names, be sure to set up a Synonym.